Frijol/climate-change/GLOSSARY.md

 ## fuel cell
 a battery wherein you "recharge" by pumping in new chemicals.
 E.g. a hydrogen fuel cell requires new hydrogen + air [Muller, 177][Muller]

+## futures market
+a market in which standardized forward contracts are bid upon, not necessarily by buyers and sellers of the product, predicting the forward markets from volatility by spreading out the risk

 ## gas flaring
 when oil is extracted, natural gas builds up.
 "Flaring" this gas is setting it on fire (instead of capturing it for sale).